shlomiassaf/ngc-webpack/README.md

 The `pathTransformer` hooks is a callback that get's a path (string) and return a path (different to same).
 If the returned path is an empty string ('') the content of the resource is ignored and will resolve to an empty string.

+In addition there are 2 callbacks invoked when the process ends:
+  - onCompilationSuccess: () => void
+  Fires then the compilation ended with no errors.
+  - onCompilationError?: (error: Error) => void
+  Fires then the compilation ended with an error.

+If you throw from these callbacks the process will exit with failure and print the error message.
+This allows some validation for `pathTransformer`, to check the state one finished and conclude about the result.

+> Throwing from `onCompilationError` is like re-throw with a new error.
+Currently it's not possible to suppress an error.

 Example (webpack.config module)
 ```js
 const NgcWebpack = require('ngc-webpack');